 Section 106 Agreements Seminar - digital and in-person classroom course

-Scroll down to see available course sessions.
+Scroll to bottom of page for available course sessions

 The Section 106 Agreements Seminar is a 4-hour, single-session course that builds skills in managing consultation and documenting agreed upon steps to resolve adverse effects in a Section 106 review of a federal undertaking.
 The seminar is designed for cultural resources, environmental, and legal practitioners who are fluent in the Section 106 implementing regulations and the review process.
 The curriculum provides instruction on how to build consensus and develop agreement documents that can be successfully implemented.
-Discussion and group exercises aid course participants to do the following:
+Discussion and group exercises aid course participants in the following:

 All courses are taught by ACHP staff with expertise and practical experience in managing Section 106 cases and developing agreement documents.